* This is the Consumer Version. *

 People who have severe aortic stenosis may faint during exertion because blood pressure may fall suddenly.
 Fainting usually occurs without any warning symptoms (such as dizziness or light-headedness).

-Before surgery, heart failure is treated with diuretics (see Some Drugs Used to Treat Heart Failure).
-Treating angina is often difficult, because nitroglycerin, which is used to treat angina in people who have coronary artery disease, can rarely cause dangerously low blood pressure and worsen the angina in people with aortic stenosis.
+Before surgery, heart failure is treated with diuretics (see Table: Some Drugs Used to Treat Heart Failure).
+Treating angina is often difficult because nitroglycerin, which is used to treat angina in people who have coronary artery disease, can rarely cause dangerously low blood pressure and worsen the angina in people with aortic stenosis.

-* This page is for Consumers *
+* This is the Consumer Version. *